 Start at the intersection of Old Ward’s Ferry Road and Jacobs Rd.
 You can start at the northern end of OWFR if you want to, but it’s very unpleasant multi-lane frenetic urban.
 Half a mile past Hwy 108, you’re in the country.

 Old Ward’s Ferry Rd. is the second-worst road surface on the ride, and it’s immediately up and down, so it’s hard on an unwarm body.
-Nothing on this ride lasts, however, so soon you go R onto Murphy Rd. and things are much better though not perfect.
+Nothing on this ride lasts very long, however, so soon you go R onto Murphy Rd. and things are much better though not perfect.
 Go right on Lime Kiln Rd. and go up and down, mostly up, until you’re in the shadow of Hwy 108, where Campo Seco Rd. goes L along the highway.

 Camp Seco is a horse of a different color.
 It runs along upscale housing tracts on one side, so it’s bigger, domesticated, busier, and glassy smooth.